House Hunting Fun in Queretaro

 Water Pressure

-A 2 or 3 story house will need an extra hydro-pneumatico pump to send water pressure to the different floors.
+A 2 or 3-story house will need an extra hydro-pneumatic pump on the roof to send water pressure to the different floors.

 Window Screens